-There was one of a kind Reefer at a beer distributor just adjacent to the Wildwood NJ Oak Avenue Station for many years.
+This was a one of a kind Reefer at a beer distributor that sat just adjacent to the Wildwood NJ Oak Avenue Station for many years.
 It was stationary cold storage and never moved while “in service”.
 It was more of an advertising billboard for the beer distributor.
 There are no known photos of the dock side of the car so I don’t know how or if it was painted to match the billboard side.
 In an end photo I saw the ladder was painted black on the dock side of the car -possibly indicating both sides were painted the same.
 We don’t know if beer was ever delivered by the “carload” to Sellright via the PRSL, or if it was delivered by truck.
 When the car arrived or how it was acquired by Sellright is also unknown.

 Still it was an interesting car that I remembered seeing myself growing up while visiting Wildwood.
 I thought it would be great to have it as a part of my “Wildwood Obsession”.
 Since it was a real billboard car it was very unusual because they generally did not last until the 1970s making it “correct” and not bogus.
 Given it was a car that NEVER moved, the number of photos I was able to assemble by eBay purchases and from fellow members of the PRSL Historical Society http://www.prslhs.com is pretty amazing.